cluesblues/teamcity-documentation/topics/python.md

 [//]: # (title: Python)
 [//]: # (auxiliary-id: Python)

-The Python build runner automatically detects Pythons on agents and allows running Python scripts in different operating systems.
+The Python build runner automatically detects Python on agents and allows running Python scripts on Windows, Linux, and macOS.

+>Since TeamCity 2020.2, this bundled runner replaces the obsolete [Python Runner plugin](https://plugins.jetbrains.com/plugin/9042-python-runner).
+The new runner offers support for virtual environments, Docker, TeamCity Kotlin DSL, and provide more extra features like test coverage.

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
 Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container.

+## Python autodetection

+The Python runner automatically detects Python versions installed on a [build agent](build-agent.md).

+On Windows, it checks (1) the default install paths, (2) the system register, (3) the `PATH` variable.
+On Linux and macOS, it checks (1) the default install paths, (2) the `PATH` variable.

+The runner sets the first detected versions of Python 2.x and 3.x as the agent's configuration parameters.

 ## Command settings